mazenadel19/MEARN-Study-Notes/Javascript/javascript.md

 console.log(result[1]());
 console.log(result[2]());

-//explanation the is a pattern for a well known problem, here I've made the variable i appear in my local scope by sending it each time using the immediate invoke, I sperated the scopes of the two function to avoid the problem from the previous solution where I was getting the value of i after the loop is already done
+//explanation the is a pattern for a well known problem, here I've made the variable i appear in my local scope by sending it each time using the immediate invoke, I separated the scopes of the two function to avoid the problem from the previous solution where I was getting the value of i after the loop is already done

 ```
 ___
 <br>
 ___